 - DKMS has to approve any cryopreservation request.
-To be able to approve the request, DKMS needs a detailed justification for the cryopreservation request. - DKMS wants to avoid cryopreservation of stem cell products.
-Therefore, a postponement of the transplant date before collection is generally preferred. - Cryopreservation of bone marrow products is associated with higher cell losses.
-DKMS will approve such requests when excessive TNC counts are expected. - The donor is contacted by the workup case manager and informed about the cryopreservation request.
-The donor has to agree to the cryopreservation of his/her product and give consent. - A clear timeline for start of conditioning and date of transplantation must be communicated before cryopreservation can be approved. - Infusion should be scheduled as soon as possible and pre-transplant conditioning should start immediately after safe arrival of the product or, in case of recipient related cryopreservation, once health status is appropriate. - In addition, the transplant center must confirm with a formal cryopreservation request form to assess the feasibility of immediate transplantation prior to the beginning of the donation procedure (1st dose of G-CSF or hospital admission for BM collection). - If the required information about the planned cryopreservation has not been provided before the start of the mobilization, the collection center, donor center or the donor may not proceed with the donation. - DKMS will follow-up with the transplant center as long as the cells are cryopreserved and not infused.
+To be able to approve the request, DKMS needs a detailed justification for the cryopreservation request. - Due to many unused products, DKMS approves cryopreservation only if there is already a clear schedule for transplantation.
+If the patient condition changes, a postponement of the collection date is generally preferred even in case cryopreservation was accepted. - Cryopreservation of bone marrow products is associated with higher cell losses.
+DKMS will approve such requests only when high TNC counts are expected with regard to the weight ratio between patient and donor. - Transplant centers must indicate the minimum cell counts required upon arrival at the transplant center.
+If the requested cell count is not feasible according to the donor center' or collection center's estimation, cryopreservation cannot be approved. - The donor is contacted by the workup case manager and informed about the cryopreservation request.
+The donor has to agree to the cryopreservation of his/her product and give consent before cryopreservation can be finally approved. - A clear timeline for the start of conditioning and the date of transplantation must be communicated before cryopreservation can be approved. - Infusion should be scheduled as soon as possible and pre-transplant conditioning should start immediately after safe arrival of the product or, in case of recipient-related cryopreservation, once health status is appropriate. - If the required information about the planned cryopreservation has not been provided before the start of the mobilization, the collection center, donor center or the donor may not proceed with the donation. - DKMS will follow-up with the transplant center as long as the cells are cryopreserved and not infused.
 The transplant center needs to inform DKMS when they have infused the cells.
-If the cryopreserved product will not be used for the intended patient, the transplant center must also inform DKMS and explain why the product cannot be used. - If the cells will definitely not be infused, some DKMS entities may ask transplant centers to keep unused PBSC products cryopreserved for the time being and / or initiate retrieval of those cells to be stored at DKMS Stem Cell Bank. - As unrelated stem cell products are directed to a single patient, it is not allowed to use cells for another purpose, e.g. science, studies or validation processes without approval from DKMS and a specific donor consent. - DKMS has to give final approval before cells are destroyed. - Donors will always be kept updated about the infusion or non-infusion of their stem cells.
+If the cryopreserved product will not be used for the intended patient, the transplant center must also inform DKMS and explain why the product cannot be used.

+- If the cells will definitely not be infused, some DKMS entities may ask transplant centers to keep unused PBSC products cryopreserved for the time being and / or initiate retrieval of those cells to be stored at DKMS Stem Cell Bank. - As unrelated stem cell products are directed to a single patient, it is not allowed to use cells for another purpose, e.g. science, studies or validation processes without approval from DKMS and a specific donor consent. - DKMS has to give final approval before cells are destroyed.
+Under no circumstances the cells should be destroyed while the patient is alive. - Donors will always be kept updated about the infusion or non-infusion of their stem cells.

-6.10 Partial Cryopreservation of Excess Cells of Stem Cell Products
+6.12 Partial Cryopreservation of Excess Cells of Stem Cell Products